restic/restic/CONTRIBUTING.md

 =================

 You have fixed an annoying bug or have added a new feature?
 Very cool!
 Let's get it into the project!
-The workflow we're using is also described at the [GitHub Flow](https://guides.github.com/introduction/flow/) website, it boils down to the following steps :
+The workflow we're using is also described on the [GitHub Flow](https://guides.github.com/introduction/flow/) website, it boils down to the following steps:

  1. First we would kindly ask you to fork our project on GitHub if you haven't done so already.